 At NIHR, we expect our staff and the researchers we fund to abide by all regulatory and legislative frameworks in relation to research practice, transparency and governance.

-All NIHR-funded researchers are required to follow NIHR policies and guidelines relating to research practiceresearch culture and integrity and Privacy and FOI.
+All NIHR-funded researchers are required to follow NIHR policies and guidelines relating to research practice, research culture and integrity and Privacy and FOI.
 This includes policies around study registration, the use of animals in research, research integrity and patient consent.

 Research misconduct

 Should there be concerns that a project suffered misconduct in research, publication, or professional behaviour, the case may be discussed in confidence with the editorial board, or referred to COPE or any other relevant authorities.
-Concerns about research misconduct will be investigated by the relevant NIHR programme and publication of the Journals Library report may be delayed until the matter is resolved.
+Concerns about research misconduct will be investigated by the relevant NIHR programme and publication of the Journals Library manuscript may be delayed until the matter is resolved.

 Correction and retraction